-"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$11,462 million and \$10,670 million at December 31, 2012 and 2011, respectively.
+"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$8,774 million and \$11,462 million at December 31, 2013 and 2012, respectively.

-At December 31, 2012 and 2011, all Federal Reserve notes issued to the Reserve Banks were fully collateralized.
-At December 31, 2012, all gold certificates, all special drawing rights certificates, and \$1,110 billion of domestic securities held in the SOMA were pledged as collateral.
-At December 31, 2012, no investments denominated in foreign currencies were pledged as collateral.
+At December 31, 2013 and 2012, all Federal Reserve notes outstanding, reduced by the Reserve Bank's currency holdings, were fully collateralized.
+At December 31, 2013, all gold certificates, all special drawing rights certificates, and \$1,182 billion of domestic securities held in the SOMA were pledged as collateral.
+At December 31, 2013, no investments denominated in foreign currencies were pledged as collateral.